‘Red Dead Redemption’ Now Runs On PC Via Emulation

 Until just a few days ago Red Dead Redemption would only load up to the main menu and show a few frames before hanging.
 Some persistent users could quickly get ingame from there, but once again it would only show a few frames before hanging.
 With recent improvements to graphics emulation thanks to Jarves the game can now continue to run without hanging and we can finally go ingame and control the (sometimes invisible) character.

 As explained above, the development team is not trying to alter or modify any of the files within Red Dead Redemption, but rather, continue to work on the code for the RPCS3 emulator, which will (hopefully) allow the game to run more smoothly.
 Still, emulation is very computationally demanding.
-As detailed on the emulator’s website, the minimum requirements far exceed those of a simple laptop or netbook, and in order to get the most out of the emulator, a high-end CPU is required, which can cost anywhere from $250 and up.
+As detailed on the emulator’s website, the minimum requirements far exceed those of a simple laptop or netbook, and to get the most out of the emulator, a high-end CPU is required, which can cost anywhere from $250 and up.

 Still, while playing Red Dead Redemption on your gaming rig might still be a few years off, there are plenty of other games which are perfectly playable as of now, including Catherine,JoJo’s Bizarre Adventure HD, and Virtua Fighter 5: Final Showdown.